keys-pub/website/docs/specs/vault.md

 2. Pull changes using `GET /vault/:kid` from the previous index (or 0 if never synced).
 This includes the changes we just pushed.
 3. Save the new index.

-Changes are encrypted with the vault API key and include a nonce (to prevent replay).
+Changes are encrypted with the vault API key.
 The server returns data in the order it was received and includes an index and timestamp for each change.

 ### Connecting to a Vault